flox/flox/CONTRIBUTING.md

 ### Merges

-This repo follows a variant of [git-flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+Changes should be **squashed and merged** into `main`

-Features are branched off the `develop` branch and committed back to it, upon completion, using GitHub PRs.
+Development is done on branches and merged back to `main`.
+Keep your branch updated by rebasing and resolving conflicts regularly to avoid messy merges.
-Features should be **squashed and merged** into `develop`, or if they represent multiple bigger changes, squashed into multiple distinct change sets.
+Merges to `main` should be squashed and *ff-only* back to `main` using GitHub PRs.
+Or, if they represent multiple bigger changes, squashed into multiple distinct change sets.
+Also be sure to run all tests before creating a mergable PR.

 ### Releases